Design Pattern Evangelist Blog

 We can still have coupling with a good design with good contracts.
 Contracts may be Leaky Abstractions.
 Joel Spolsky pointed this out in his blog post, The Law of Leaky Abstractions when he wrote: All non-trivial abstractions, to some degree, are leaky.

-I didn’t fully appreciate leaky abstractions until considering this blog addendum.
-I had only considered leaking abstracts in the context that it leaked implementation details.
+I didn’t fully appreciate leaky abstractions until writing this blog entry.
+I had only considered leaking abstracts in the context that implementation details could be leaked in a contract.

-As an example, a contract may include the definition of Person, who has a name, address, phone number, email address, etc. Later, possibly much later, there’s a business need to update a Person to include a cellphone number or an additional email address.
+As an example, a contract may include the definition of Person, with a name, address, landline phone number, email address, etc. Later, possibly much later, there’s a business need to update a Person to include a cellphone number or an additional email address.

-By then, Person with the original attributes may be a concept that’s incorporated in many parts of the system.
-The business invariant, that the Person only had a landline and one email address, may be hardcoded in many parts of the system.
-Adding a cell phone or additional email address will have an impact upon all of them.
+The original Person attributes, landline phone and only one email, may be a domain invariant that’s been incorporated in many parts of the system.
+Adding a cell phone or additional email address will have an impact upon all of them since the domain invariant has been updated.

 Summary

-The more I considered this addendum, the more I kept thinking about a previous blog from last year, Hexagonal Architecture – Why it works, which is about dependency and knowledge management.
+The more I considered this addendum, the more I kept thinking about a previous blog, as mentioned above: Hexagonal Architecture – Why it works, which is about dependency and knowledge management.

 Coupling and Cohesion are inverse measures of Dependency.
 Coupling is Dependency at great distances that forces components in a system and possibly external systems to maintain lock-step coordination during modifications.
 Cohesion is Dependency at near distances that allows different components and systems to be modified independently.